redcentre/Carbon.Examples.Licensing.Provider/README.md

 ### Local

 To create a local database, the simplest option is to use SSMS (SQL Server Management Studio) to connect to a local server and create a new database using defult values and a suitable folder.
-Run the script in the file `ExampleDatabase-Create.sql` to create the database schema and inset sample rows.
+Run the script in the file `ExampleDatabase-Create.sql` to create the database schema and insert sample rows.

 ### Azure

 Use the Azure subscription web portal to create a SQL Server, if a suitable one doesn't exist.
 Create a SQL Server database named `CarbonLicensingExample` in the server.

 Use SSMS to connect to the Azure database and run the script in `ExampleDatabase-Create.sql` to create the database schema and insert sample rows.
-The SSMS Server value will be in the format:
+The SSMS *Server* value will be in the format:

 ```
 tcp:{SERVERNAME}.database.windows.net,1433